 It is perceived that many folks who have a personal injury lawyer, that they are there just to turn over a case and make a quick buck.
 If you use that kind of attorney, then yeah, you could be in trouble.
 But most of the personal injury lawyers I know are pretty good people and they will take their time to work on the case and use due diligence as opposed to a quick buck, they will give it their best shot to get as much of the net settlement from the claim or plaintiff’s pocket.
 Those are just some of the perceptions that come off the top of my head.

 Do People Generally Have An Idea Of How The Personal Injury Recovery Process Works?

 Most people do not really have a good understanding of the process.
-They do not understand all of the important elements of the process, including getting adequate well-documented medical care.
-Getting the paper chase is what the lawyer and their staff does in getting the documentation together.
-The logistics of getting that documentation together to create the appropriate settlement demand.
-They really do not understand and think that quite frankly, it is a simplistic understanding and I understand why they would think it is simplistic in that they think well, I have $10,000 worth of medical bills.
+They do not understand all of the important elements of the process, including getting adequate, well-documented medical care.
+Getting into the paper chase is what the lawyer and their staff does in getting the documentation together.
+The logistics of getting that documentation together to create the appropriate settlement demand, they really do not understand and think that.
+Quite frankly, it is a simplistic understanding, and I understand why they would think it is simplistic in that they think, well, I have $10,000 worth of medical bills.
 Somebody told me it is worth three to four times that and that is what I should settle for.